 This November, we welcomed new graphic designer Lauren Addy.
 Lauren is a talented animator with a strong knack for storytelling.
 She started on her creative journey at a very young age.
 She would often accompany her X-ray technician mother to the hospital she worked at.
-While there, she became fascinated by the human body and how it effects movement.
+While there, she became fascinated by the human body and how it affects movement.

 This early medical love led Lauren to consider a spectrum of careers including genetics and bio-medical illustration.
 She said, ” At first I thought I wanted to illustrate medical textbooks, but it soon became apparent to me that exaggerating the body was way more fun than getting it medically accurate.”